sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 We also found a bug arising from the nondeterminism of Lark, the Python parser; constant operations were occasionally parsed as value operations.
 This was fixed with a simple upgrade to the most recent version of Lark.

-Finally, we found a bug in the original TypeScript compiler (`ts2bril.ts`) while manually testing the argument type error messages of our function implementation (TODO link Bril issue).
+Finally, we found a bug in the original TypeScript compiler (`ts2bril.ts`) while manually testing the argument type error messages of our function implementation.
-Hopefully we can fix this soon!
 The compiler hits an unexpected error when encountering a boolean variable declaration (with or without the type annotation):

 ```
 var x : boolean = true;
 ```
+We hope to fix this soon!

 ### Automated property-based testing with [Hypothesis][]